Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Linearization and Sturm-Liouville

 \subsection{Nonresonant modes}

 Identifying a mode as a $k$-mode requires us to fix the reference period $T$: clearly $\mc B_{jk}(jT) = \mc B_k(T)$ for any $j\ge 1$.

 Our goal is to perturb the linearized solution $Y_k$ (or $P_k$) to a time periodic solution of the corresponding nonlinear equation.
-Following \eqref{y0}, and having identified the reference period, we consider perturbations of the initial data of the form
+Since we want $u^0=0$, we consider perturbations of the initial data of the form

 in which the reference period $T_k$ is determined by the choice of SL eigenfrequency $\w_k$ (or eigenvalue $\lambda_k=\w_k^2$) in \eqref{Tn}, and we now regard this as fixed.
+We interpret $\a$ as the amplitude, $z$ as the quiet base state perturbation, and $a_j$ as nonlinear adjustments, and our goal is to find $z(\a)$ and $a_j(\a)$ which produce solutions to the nonlinear problem.

 We declare the $k$-mode to be \emph{nonresonant} if no other $j$-modes satisfy the boundary condition, that is

 respectively for the appropriate boundary conditions \eqref{yper} or \eqref{yab}.
 Here $\d_j$ is defined by \eqref{dkcts} with $\chi=1$ or $0$, respectively, where the reference period $T_k$ is fixed by our choice of mode $k$.
 The collection of $j$-mode basis elements